murremway/Edureka-devops/README.md

 # Edureka-devops
-this is a project by yinka adesina olawale
+this is a project by yinka adesina olawale ibadan